TCLamnidis/BareBonesBash/README.md

 ```bash
 mkdir ~/BareBonesBosh
 ls ~

 ```

 You can now see your new and devoid-of-content directory.
 But don't celebrate yet!
-The directory has the wrong name!
-Who could have seen _this_ coming?
-If you saw the typo and fixed it already, no brownies for you!
+The directory has the wrong name! _[Who could have seen _this_ coming?]_
+If you saw the typo and fixed it already, NO BROWNIES FOR YOU!

 <p align="center"><img title="Source: https://giphy.com/gifs/table-flip-ieGdB2g5kDIkg" src="https://media.giphy.com/media/ieGdB2g5kDIkg/giphy.gif" width="20%"> <img title="Source: https://tenor.com/view/it-crowd-moss-computer-throw-gif-5404468" src="https://media.tenor.co/images/d82c7edc4b04227b4c973f24b904695f/raw" width="26%"></p>

-But don't lose hope, because we can rename things with the `mv` command, shorthand for "**m**o**v**e".
+But don't lose hope, as we can rename things with the `mv` command, shorthand for "**m**o**v**e".

 In fact move, as the name suggests, will move a file/folder into a new location,